Wool For Sale

 What are the breeds of sheep that grow the wool we sell?

-A description of each breed of wool is listed below, paraphrased from The Field Guide to Fleece by Deborah Robson & Carol Ekarius.
+A description of each breed of wool is listed on the respective pages, paraphrased from The Field Guide to Fleece by Deborah Robson & Carol Ekarius.
 Click on the breed to be redirected to a listing of a description and photos of the individual fleeces available.

 Clun Forest Fleeces